KunalFinData/uae-finpay-bnpl-risk-python/README.md

-# UAE FinPay—BNPL Default Risk Predictor & Expected Loss Model
+# UAE FinPay — BNPL Default Risk Predictor & Expected Loss Model

 UAE FinPay is a fictional company created for this portfolio to simulate a real-world credit risk analytics use case for a UAE fintech.

+---

 ## Executive Summary